thecannawiki/cannawiki-js/src/wiki/Watering.md

 ## Under/over watering symptoms##
 Under-watering causes leaves to wilt due to a loss in rigidity as there is low moisture content.
 They will feel very thin as a result.
 Over-watering causes leaves to wilt due to the weight of excess moisture content.
-Feeling the texture, thickness, weight, and flexibility of the [[Anatomy of Cannabis#Petiole|petiole]] will help you determine if the plant is over or under watered.
+Feeling the texture, thickness, weight, and flexibility of the [petiole](Anatomy of Cannabis#Petiole) will help you determine if the plant is over or under watered.
 An under-watered plant will display a complete lack of rigidity in the petiole.
 <div align#'center'><ul>
 <li style#"display: inline-block;"> [[File:Over-watered.jpg|thumb|none|300px|alt#|Over watered plant]] </li>
 <li style#"display: inline-block;"> [[File:Under-watered.jpg|thumb|none|333x333px|alt#|Under watered plant]] </li>